Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ### Block Diagram with Saturation

 Generally, the primary components of a control diagram are the controller and plant.
 The controller provides a manipulated variable to actuate the plant model.
 However, in practice, manipulated variables are limited by the actuator’s capability.
-The figure below illustrates a practical block diagram considering the Saturation block, demonstrating the physical limitations of the actuator input.
+The figure below illustrates a practical block diagram considering the `Saturation` block, demonstrating the physical limitations of the actuator input.

 ```{image} images/control-diagram-sat.svg
     :align: center
 ```

 In this example, a simple plant model of 1/(s+1) is employed, with the saturation block located before the plant.
 Note the saturation block produces an output signal bounded to the upper saturation value of `+Limit` and lower saturation value of `-Limit`.
-This system can be analyzed from following perspectives:
+This system can be interpreted from following examples:

 1. Current regulation:
     - Plant input: Voltage command